smm-h/tweety/docs/contracts.md

 ## Password Strength

 A secure password must contain at least one lowercase letter, one uppercase letter, one digit, and a character not from any of these.
 It must also be at least eight characters.

+## Token Diversity

+A generated token must be random each time, be comprised entirely of lowercase hex characters, be at least 16 characters long, and contain at least 12 different characters.